mm6/InternetOfThingsCourse/projects/project3/Project3.md

 0. Restore the firmware to its original state.
 That is, remove the code that we used to generate a personalized greeting over BLE.
 We are back to generating random temperature values.

-1. The goal is to establish a connection between Node-RED and the Argon using BLE.
+1. The goal is to establish a connection between Node-RED and the Photon 2 using BLE.
 Install two BLE Nodes in Node-RED with the following shell commands:
 ```
 $cd ~/.node-red
 $npm install node-red-contrib-generic-ble